futtta/ao_critcss_aas/readme.txt

 If the "ao_ccss_queue" job is there, but has a "next run" date in the past, there is an issue with your site/ hosters WordPress cron and you will have to contact your hoster.
 Some hosters' info on the topic: [WP Engine](https://wpengine.com/support/wp-cron-wordpress-scheduling/), [BlueHost](https://my.bluehost.com/hosting/help/411), [HostGator](https://support.hostgator.com/articles/how-to-replace-wordpress-cron-with-a-real-cron-job) and [SiteGround](https://www.siteground.com/tutorials/wordpress/real-cron-job/).

 == Changelog ==

+= 1.11.0 =

+* keep API key and some other key (non-transient) settings when plugin is deactivated
+* improve "force include" copy + set max-size on that input field
+* add extra info (wp_error) to debug log if key check does not succeed

 = 1.10.1 =